Autonomous limit of 4-dimensional Painlev\'e-type equations and degeneration of curves of genus two: Classification of 4-dimensional Painlev e-type equations

 We list the Hamiltonian functions for all the 2-dimensional Painlev\'e equations for later use.

 The Painlev\'e equations have another important aspect initiated by R.~Fuchs~\cite{RFuchs}.
 Namely, they can be derived from (generalized) isomonodromic deformation of linear equations~\cite{MR630674}.
-This aspect is crucial for the classification of the 4-dimensional Painlev\'e-type equations.

-Furthermore, these eight types of Painlev\'e equations are linked by processes called degenerations.
-In fact, $P_{\rm I},\cdots,P_{\rm V}$ can be all derived from $P_{\rm VI}$ through degenerations.
-Along with the degenerations of the Hamiltonian systems, the corresponding linear equations degenerate too.
-The notations used in the degeneration scheme are also explained in Appendix~\ref{ap:linear}.
+Furthermore, these eight types of the Painlev\'e equations are linked by processes called degenerations.
+In fact, $H_{\rm I},\cdots, H_{\rm V}$ can be derived from $H_{\rm VI}$ through degenerations.